 In exercising their compulsory purchase and related powers (e.g. powers of entry) the Council as acquiring authority has had and will have regard to the effect of any differential impacts on groups with protected characteristics.
-In particular the Council has ensured that consultation on the Development has been available to all protected groups.
-The benefits of the development will apply to all protected groups and the Councils' housing allocation policies are Equality Act compliant.
+In particular the Council has ensured that consultation on the Development has been available to all protected groups through frequent on-going public events.
+The Council has carried out Equalities Act assessments on those likely to be affected by the Order to date and will assess all others who may be identified as occupants change.
+The results of the assessments are being monitored on an individual household basis and their individual needs are being considered in all cases.
+The benefits of the development and the compensation and rehousing proposals in the report will apply to all protected groups and the Council's housing allocation policies are Equality Act compliant.

-Background Papers
+Background Papers None

-None